JulianMartos/FastApiBasicToDoList/README.md

 ## Installation

-Dillinger requires python3.10+ to run.
+FastApiBasicToDoList requires python3.10+ to run.
 Create virtualEnv, install packages using pip and run it

 I recommend using a virtual enviroment to test it